shutter DIY fireplace screen

 Step 2- cut the doors

 The doors are too tall, so they need to be cut in half.
-I used my compound sliding miter saw, but you could use a circular saw, jig saw or even a hand saw.
-Make sure that you trim up the wider part so that all four doors (or shutters) are the same height.
+I used my compound sliding miter saw, but you could also use a circular saw, jigsaw, or even a handsaw.

 Step 3 Paint

 I love the way the bi-fold door halves turned out.
 The finish is flawless, not a single drip or run.
 It turned hot, so I brought them indoors to finish them.
-After they cured for a couple of days, I added some double acting folding screen single hinges from my friends at D. Lawless Hardware.
+After they cured for a couple of days, I added some double-acting folding screen single hinges from my friends at D. Lawless Hardware.

 These are the kind of hinges that will allow the shutters to swing both ways.